jc2409/fast-picorv32/README.md

 Finally, the cache was made to be associative, with two "ways".
 See the benchmark design section above for data that highlights how this improves CPI.

 <sub> Note: it's not entirely true that we need to use the cpu memory lookahead interface to achieve zero-cycle hit response.
-In fact, if, in the Verilog you naively write a combinational circuit using the data_array (ignoring the synchronous nature of the BRAM), synthesis still allows it and uses BRAM because it is very clever.
+In fact, if, in the Verilog you naively write a combinational circuit using the data_array (ignoring the synchronous nature of the BRAM), synthesis still allows it and uses BRAM because it is very clever. </sub>

-Synthesis does not see the wrappers like the cpu module or hierarchical structures - everything is 'see-through' and synthesis can access any net it wants (and only sees the true combinational equations governing the CPU, not the semantic meaning of different signals).
+<sub>Synthesis does not see the wrappers like the cpu module or hierarchical structures - everything is 'see-through' and synthesis can access any net it wants (and only sees the true combinational equations governing the CPU, not the semantic meaning of different signals).
 So it would find a way to get something equivalent to the lookahead signals from different parts of the CPU design, and still use a BRAM synchronously, achieving the same as what the lookahead version of the cache does!
-(You can somewhat see how it works if you dig through the json file, but it's not very clear.)
+(You can somewhat see how it works if you dig through the json file, but it's not very clear.)</sub>

-However, since we are forcing synthesis to be so clever, it finds the required signals in a possibly sub-optimal way, resulting in poor timing.
+<sub>However, since we are forcing synthesis to be so clever, it finds the required signals in a possibly sub-optimal way, resulting in poor timing.
 A "naive" cache that tries to use the BRAM combinationally and forcing synthesis to be clever results in poor timing, around 16 MHz.
-But my cache which explicitly uses the lookahead interface, thereby guiding synthesis in the right direction, achieves better timing of 18-19 MHz!
+But my cache which explicitly uses the lookahead interface, thereby guiding synthesis in the right direction, achieves better timing of 18-19 MHz! </sub>

-This was one of my coolest discoveries when I finally understood what was going on. </sub>
+<sub>This was one of my coolest discoveries when I finally understood what was going on. </sub>

 Compact Restoring Divider (area reduction)